Bhutanise People Showing Their Traditional Dance

 12 Days Nepal Bhutan Tour Booking Agency in Kathmandu

 Boundless Adventure is a local tour and trekking company in Kathmandu.
-We will operate the Nepal Bhutan Tour from Kathmandu.
+We will operate the Nepal-Bhutan tour from Kathmandu.
 Contact us to book a Nepal and Bhutan tour in Kathmandu, another nearby travel destination.

 Likewise, to seek inner peace, we can explore the birthplace of Lord Buddha in Lumbini, Nepal.
-Contact us for information on the Nepal Bhutan tour and costs, whether you are solo, family, or small group.
+Contact us for information on the Nepal Bhutan tour and costs, whether you are solo, a family, or a small group.

-After about a 1-hour flight from Kathmandu, we advanced to the last Shangri-La Nation, “Bhutan.”
-Chattering about Bhutan, the land enduring in the splash of the Himalayas, is extensively known for its profound Buddhist culture.
-However, the hidden mysteries of the small land are somewhat blurry, and some of those are revealed in the Bhutan tour.
+After about a 1-hour flight from Kathmandu, we arrived at the last Shangri-La Nation, "Bhutan."
+Chattering about Bhutan, the land surrounded by the Himalayas, is extensively known for its profound Buddhist culture.

-Since then, the government has become the central focus in the eyes of the world.
-Let us take you on a glimpse of the Bhutan Tour commencing through Paro Valley.
 Surrounded by peaks and valleys, the Paro International Airport is one of the most taxing airports; it lies at an altitude of about 2235 m above sea level.

 The Paro Valley encompasses monasteries, temples, and scenic spots.
-The most inspected location on the Bhutan Tour is Tiger’s Nest, about 12 km from Paro Valley, which is accessible after a two-hour mesmerizing trekking journey.
-Another desirable location is Chele La Pass, which offers a captivating view of the Land of Thunder Dragon.
+The most visited location on the Bhutan Tour is Tiger's Nest, about 12 km from Paro Valley, accessible after a two-hour mesmerizing trek.

 Similarly, Tamchoe Monastery and Zuri Zong Fort would make our journey worthwhile.
-About an hour’s drive from Paro International Airport lies the capital city of Bhutan, Thimphu.
-The hustling city is a prime example of a town crafted with hints of modernism and traditionalism.
-Thus, another intriguing experience awaits us in the valley of Thimphu.
+About an hour's drive from Paro International Airport lies the capital city of Bhutan, Thimphu.

 Several attractions are essential locations, including the National Post Office, the Clock Tower Star, Chari Monasteries, and Buddha Dordenma.
 Similarly, the country, enriched in flora and fauna, is blanketed with vast wilderness and protected by strict rules and regulations.